dan9186/superman/README.md

 ### SQLite Requirement

-Normally I would not use SQLite even for local development, as a significantly closer to deployed code setup can be accomplished with a postgres container.
+Normally I would not use SQLite even for local development, as a significantly closer to deployed code setup can be accomplished with a Postgres container.

 Specific Items of Note: